Misty Programming Language:Functions

 Operator Functions

-The operators can be used as functions by prefixing the operators with 'apstrophe.
+The operators can be used as functions by wrapping the operators with 'single quote.
 These operator functions, or functinos, can be used like any other functions.
-They can be passed as input values or stored in records and arrays.
+They can be passed as arguments or stored in records and arrays.

 Examples: